veikman/gunka/README.md

-## Gunka:
+## Gunka

-Gunka delimits and names the individual steps of any piece of work.
+This library delimits and names the individual steps of any piece of work.
-It’s named for the Lojban word *gunka* (“work”).
+It’s named for the Lojban word *gunka* (meaning “work”).

 Gunka is intended to provide an intermediate level of abstraction in large applications, where the end user won’t be interested in the smallest details